Chewy, fudgy, double chocolate brownies. Need I say more? My heart is already melting to the sound of that.

-Once your mixture is cooled, mix in the sugar and vanilla until smooth and then stir in the eggs – whisking for a couple minutes until the mixture starts to seize up and thicken.
+Once your mixture is cooled, mix in the sugar and vanilla until smooth and then stir in the eggs – whisking for a minute until the mixture starts to seize up and thicken.
 Add in the cocoa powder, salt, and coffee and mix until totally combined.
 Finally, gently fold in the flour and stir just until everything is incorporated.

 Pour into a greased and parchment lined 8×8 square pan and bake at 325℉ for 35-38 minutes, just until a toothpick comes out mostly clean with just a few moist crumbs on it.
 Don’t overcook fudgy brownies, slightly undertaking them is the key to that fudgy texture.